jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/2_Learn the Chef Infra Language/Lab_05.md

-# Lab 05
-## Experiment Name: Create knife profiles and make sure the knife profile can switch between multiple Chef-Infra-Server from host machine
+# Lab 05: Create knife profiles and make sure the knife profile can switch between multiple Chef-Infra-Server from host machine
 ### Learning Objective:
 - To learn about **knife profiles** :: is the ability to quickly and easily switch from one Chef Infra to another
 - To configure **knife profiles** by adding them to **~/.chef/credentials** file @host (_TOML formatted_)